mp1994/mp1994.github.io/_posts/2022-03-19-virtualize-partition.md

 </os>
 ```

 The loader (i.e., the virtual EFI firmware) is the file `OVMF_CODE.fd`.
 The second file is for virtual RAM.
 You may check your paths with `find / -name "OVMF_*" 2>/dev/null`.
 If you can't find it, you can install it with your packet manager (e.g., `sudo apt install ovmf`).
-In case of issue, checkout this [guide](https://github.com/tianocore/tianocore.github.io/wiki/How-to-run-OVMF).
+In case of issues, checkout this [guide](https://github.com/tianocore/tianocore.github.io/wiki/How-to-run-OVMF).

 Make sure you have your SATA CDROM1 at the top of the Boot Options and click on "Begin Installation".
 The machine should boot to the Windows installation disk.
 We need to assign a letter to the EFI partition to make the VM boot.
 If you followed the [previous post](/_posts/2022-03-05-winux.md), you should already have Windows installed.
 We just need to assign a letter to the EFI partition with `ðiskpart`.
 To do this, press `Shift+F10` to open up a Windows terminal.